-There are several options for tackling these issues.
+There are several options for tackling these issues:

 - 1. The most user-friendly scenario is hiring people with basic technical skills as the first line of support.
-These employees must possess enough expertise in understanding how the API works to be able to identify those unrelated questions and respond to them according to some FAQ, point out to the relevant external resource (let's say, the support service of the platform or the community forum of the programming language), or redirect relevant issues to the API developers. - 2.
+These employees must possess enough expertise in understanding how the API works to be able to identify those unrelated questions and respond to them according to some FAQ, point out to a relevant external resource (let's say, the support service of the OS or the community forum of the programming language) if the problem is not related to the API itself, and redirect relevant issues to the API developers. - 2.
 The inverse scenario: partners must pay for technical support, and it's the API developers who answer the questions.
-It doesn't actually make a significant difference in terms of the quality of the issues (it's still inexperienced developers who use the API and ask questions; you will just cut off those who can't afford paid support) but at least you won't have a hiring problem as you might allow yourself the luxury of hiring engineers for the first line of support. - 3.
+It doesn't actually make a significant difference in terms of the quality of the issues (it's still mostly inexperienced developers who can't solve the problem on their own; you will just cut off those who can't afford paid support) but at least you won't have a hiring problem as you might allow yourself the luxury of having engineers for the first line of support. - 3.
 Partly (or, sometimes, fully) the developer community might help with solving the amateur problems (see the "Communicating with Developers" chapter).
 Usually, community members are pretty capable of answering those questions, especially if moderators help them.

 Importantly, whatever options you choose, it's still the API developers in the second line of support simply because only they can fully understand the problem and the partners' code.
-That implies two important consequences.
+That implies two important consequences:

-- 1. You must consider the time needed to investigate inquiries while planning the API development team time.
+- 1. You must take into account working with inquiries while planning the API development team time.
 Reading unfamiliar code and remote debugging are very hard and exhausting tasks.
 The more functionality you expose and the more platforms you support, the more load is put on the team in terms of dealing with support tickets. - 2.
-As a rule, developers are totally not happy with the perspective of sorting the incoming requests and answering them.
+As a rule, developers are totally not happy about the perspective of coping with incoming requests and answering them.
 The first line of support will still let through a lot of dilettante or badly formulated questions, and that will annoy on-duty API developers.
-There are several approaches to mitigate the problem: - try to find people with a customer-oriented mindset, who like this activity, and encourage them (including financial stimulus) to deal with support; it might be someone on the team (and not necessarily a developer) or some active community member; - the remaining load must be distributed among the developers equally and fairly, up to introducing the duty calendar.
+There are several approaches to mitigate the problem: - try to find people with a customer-oriented mindset, who like this activity, and encourage them (including financial stimulus) to perform support functions; it might be someone on the team (and not necessarily a developer) or some active community member; - the remaining load must be distributed among the developers equally and fairly, up to introducing the duty calendar.